anjackson/codex/content/experiments/bitwiser/index.md

 At heart, the approach is a very simple brute-force analysis: we systematically flip each and every bit in a source bitstream and observe whether a given software process notices the change.
 This allows us to build up a map of how the data the the tool interact.

-To look at JPEG2000 tools, we first need to create a small test image, such as this 16px square fragment of a photograph:
+To look at {index}`JPEG2000 <Formats ; JPEG2000>` tools, we first need to create a small test image, such as this 16px square fragment of a photograph:

 ```{image} ./images/16px-photo.png
 :alt: The source image